 In their second year of the MFA, graduate students will teach “ENGL 100: Freshman Composition,” which is a core requirement for undergraduates at the University.
 Here, too, there will be ample training prior to the start of the semester, and a wealth of ready-made assignments for instructors to use if they choose.

 There is no application process for financial aid.
 All accepted MFA candidates regardless of residency or nationality receive tuition remissions (i.e., free tuition), teaching assistantships, generous health insurance (the same as faculty) and other financial support.
-In addition to the approximately $14,680 paid to each MFA annually in exchange for teaching, every MFA candidate will receive another $9,320 in scholarships each year (paid out in early September, early February, and late May), for an annual total of $24,000.
+Each MFA receives $25,000 in support each year, through TAships and scholarships..

 Renk Distinguished Graduate Fellowship in Poetry

 One poet will be awarded a Martha Meier Renk Distinguished Graduate Fellowship in Poetry upon admission to the program.
 During each semester of the first year, the Renk Fellow will receive the same teaching assistantship (i.e., teaching English 207), tuition remission, and generous health benefits as the other MFAs in Poetry.
 During the Renk Fellow’s second year, they will continue to receive total financial support equal to their peers, but unlike their peers they will be relieved of the responsibility of teaching.

 The Marr & Derleth Prizes and the Stern & Knowles Awards